mamezou-tech/mamezou-tech-site/src/en/posts/nuxt3/nuxt3-routing.md

     └── bar.vue
 ```

-In this structure, /foo/bar is mapped to pages/foo/bar.vue.
+With this structure, /foo/bar maps to pages/foo/bar.vue.
 This is something familiar to those who have worked with Nuxt2.

 ## Page Switching Programmatically

-Up to this point, we have been using [NuxtLink](https://nuxt.com/docs/api/components/nuxt-link) for page transitions.
+So far, we have been using [NuxtLink] for page transitions.
 This is a Vue component built into Nuxt.
-Of course, you can also switch pages programmatically without using NuxtLink.
-In this case, you use the navigateTo function built into Nuxt.
+Of course, it is also possible to switch pages programmatically without using NuxtLink.
+In this case, use the navigateTo function built into Nuxt.

 ```html
 <script setup lang="ts">